Overview

 Industry Certifications

 Testing required.
 Fees may apply.
-Qualifies for Technical Honors Diploma and Graduation Pathways certification.
+Passing any of the ASE sections listed below qualifies for Technical Honors Diploma and Graduation Pathways certification.

 Dual College Credits